Skip to content

 2.3 Initializing the System

-After installation, open the DataFlux Func initialization page in a browser for operations.
+After installation, use a browser to open the DataFlux Func initialization page.

 • Access http://{Raspberry Pi IP}:8088